-- 11.1 The Members of the Company are: - (a) Ordinary Members including: - (i) paediatricians holding Fellowship of the Royal Australasian College of Physicians; - (ii) other medical practitioners registered in Australia or Aotearoa New Zealand, including general practitioners and career medical officers practising in, or with significant professional experience in, NDB paediatric practice, as determined by the Board at its absolute discretion; and - (iii) child and adolescent psychiatry Fellows of the Royal Australian and New Zealand College of Psychiatrists (RANZCP). - (b) Trainee Members doctors who are in RACP training programs for specialist qualifications in general paediatrics, Community Child Health or RANZCP training for child and adolescent psychiatry, or other specialist training programs with significant NDB paediatric practice scope, as determined by the Board.
-Such members may be basic paediatric trainees, or advanced paediatric trainees, where these trainees are not practising as consultants in NDB or related areas. - (c) Life Members conferred by the Board on a Member for distinguished service to the Company or to neurodevelopmental and behavioural paediatrics. - (d) Honorary Membership conferred by the Board on those who are not eligible for ordinary membership but who are deemed to have made a significant contribution to paediatrics, child health or NDB paediatric practice. - (e) International/Associate Membership is conferred by the Board on a medical doctor who does not qualify for Ordinary Membership, but who: - (i) practises in Australia or Aotearoa New Zealand in a discipline related to NDB paediatrics; or - (ii) holds equivalent specialist registration, as determined by the Board of NBPSA at its absolute discretion, in a country other than Australia or Aotearoa New Zealand. - (f) Retired Members a member who has held ordinary membership, but who has retired from practice. - 11.2 Where the Board confers membership on an individual in one of the classes in clause 11.1 (c) to (e) inclusive, it will act reasonably, and its decisions are not subject to challenge. - 11.3 The membership of the Company may be divided into other classes of membership by way of a proposal made by the Board and the passing of a Special Resolution at a General Meeting.
+- 11.1 The Members of the Company are: - (a) Ordinary Members including: - (i) paediatricians holding Fellowship of the Royal Australasian College of Physicians; - (ii) other medical practitioners registered in Australia or Aotearoa New Zealand, including general practitioners and career medical officers practicing in, or with significant professional experience in, NDB paediatric practice, as determined by the Board; and, - (iii) child and adolescent psychiatry Fellows of the Royal Australian and New Zealand College of Psychiatrists (RANZCP). - (b) Trainee Members doctors who are in RACP training programs for specialist qualifications in general paediatrics, Community Child Health or RANZCP training for child and adolescent psychiatry, or other specialist training programs with significant NDB paediatric practice scope, as determined by the Board. - (c) Life Members conferred by the Board on a Member for distinguished service to the Company or to Neurodevelopmental and Behavioural paediatrics. - (d) Honorary Membership conferred by the Board on those who are not eligible for Ordinary Membership but who are deemed to have made a significant contribution to paediatrics, child health or NDB paediatric practice. - (e) International/Associate Membership conferred by the Board on a person who does not qualify for Ordinary Membership who is deemed to hold equivalent qualification or who practices in a discipline related to NDB paediatrics. - 11.2 Where the Board confers membership on an individual in one of classes in clause 11.1 (c) to (e) inclusive, it will act reasonably and its decisions are not subject to challenge. - 11.3 The membership of the Company may be divided into other classes of membership by way of a proposal made by the Board and the passing of a Special Resolution at a General Meeting.